 What to Expect from an Aquatic Rescue for Group 3 Pools

-The Aquatic Rescue for Group 3 pools program helps learners meet the requirements of the code of practice for construction, design, operation, maintenance and management of aquatic resources in Western Australia.
-The program aims to equip those skills to Group 3 swimming pool owners , operators and their staff.
+The Aquatic Rescue for Group 3 pools program helps learners meet the code of practice requirements for construction, design, operation, maintenance, and management of aquatic resources in Western Australia.
+The program aims to equip Group 3 swimming pool owners, operators, and staff with those skills.

-This course sets itself apart as the only one that acquaints participants with the skills to respond quickly to emergencies and minimise the chances of someone suffering long term damage.
-Additionally, learners get skills on how to conduct basic water rescues around Group 3 Pool environments.
+This course sets itself apart as the only one that acquaints participants with the skills to respond quickly to emergencies and minimise the chances of someone suffering long-term damage.
+Additionally, learners learn how to conduct basic water rescues around Group 3 Pool environments.

 The Health Department of West Australia Code of Practice for Aquatic Facilities asks for the swimming pool rescue award to be re-assessed at the end of every 3 years.
-Re-assessing this award every three years also recommends participants to refresh their skills annually with an annual qualifitication.
+Re-assessing this award every three years also recommends that participants refresh their skills annually with an annual qualification.

-Aquatic Rescue For Group 3 Pools only takes a 3 hours face to face duration.
+Aquatic Rescue for Group 3 Pools only takes a 3-hour face-to-face duration.

 Entry Requirements